Prologue: Twenty-eight years earlier…

 But Fox had stopped listening.
 That wonderful smell from the kitchen had drifted past again, and he decided to go see what it was.

-Five days later, a carriage came to a halt in front of the compound.
+Five days later, another carriage came to a halt in front of the compound.

 “Yes, love,” Isabel said.
-“You are gone much of the day, and Lady Tammerly is only interested in discussing the current crop of potatoes.
-My only friends on your estate are Magda and Cook, and they’re not prone to discussing art or literature.”
+“You are gone much of the day, and Lady Tammerly only ever discusses her daughter or the current crop of potatoes.
+My only friends on your estate are Magda and Cook, and they’re not interested in talking about art or literature.”

-He helped his wife from the carriage and turned to face the woman who’d come out of the main building to greet them.
+He helped his wife from the carriage, then turned to face the woman who’d come out of the main building to greet them.

-He introduced himself and his wife, then explained their situation.
-He didn’t think the remoteness of his lands would be a problem, since Highfell was similarly remote, but he mentioned it anyway.
-He finished with, “And so, we would like someone to keep Isabel company.”
+He introduced himself and his wife, then explained their situation, finishing with, “And so, we would like someone to keep Isabel company.”

 Sister Bela smiled.
 “We’re happy to do a full Presentation ceremony if you’d like, but if you don’t mind me saying so, I think I know just the girl.”